MyDearGreatTeacher/IPAS/TEST/2_網路攻擊模式分析_temp.md

 D. ARP poisoning

 5. Juanita is a network administrator for a small accounting firm.
-The users on her network are complaining of slow connectivity.
-When she examines the firewall logs, she observes a large number of half-open connections.
+The users on her network are complaining of slow慢 connectivity連線.
+When she examines the firewall防火牆 logs日誌, she observes a large number of half-open connections.
 What best describes this attack?
 A. DDoS
 B. SYN flood